sashyo/keylessh/docs/DEPLOYMENT.md

 # Use published image (recommended)
 COMPILER_IMAGE=ghcr.io/tide-foundation/forseti-compiler:latest

-# Or use local ORK container (if running ORK locally)
+# Or use local ORK container (if running ORK locally, and it includes the compiler at /opt/forseti-compile/ContractCompiler.dll)
 COMPILER_CONTAINER=Ork-1
 ```